steve-perkins/fitnessjiffy-spring/README.md

 ## Application Features and Screenshots

-(click on a screenshot thumbnail to see its full size)
+*(click on a screenshot thumbnail to see its full size)*

-Login and logout is built around Spring Security, with some custom event handling hooks.
-In the future, I may add OpenID or OAuth support, to let users authenticate through an existing provider account (e.g. Google, Yahoo, etc).
+Login and logout is built around Spring Security, with some custom event-handling hooks.
+In the future, I might add OpenID or OAuth support, to let users authenticate through an existing account with some provider (e.g. Google, Yahoo, etc).
 More importantly, there is not yet a "Create User" function in the web application.
 Users must be created in the database manually.
 This is not so much due to the complexity of adding a "Create User" page, but rather due to not yet being ready to open it up a hosted version of the application for public use.